 b) Nimrod didn’t live in the same century as Semiramis, so it’s impossible for them to have been husband and wife.
 No reference work – Encyclopedia Britannica, Encyclopedia Americana, Encyclopedia Judaica, Encyclopedia of Religion or World Book Encyclopedia – puts Nimrod and Semiramis as contemporaries let alone as a couple.

 c) Semiramis was never worshipped as a goddess or the queen of heaven.
 In fact, there is no trace of Semiramis in Sumerian or Babylonian records.
 She ruled over Assyria, not Babylon and lived in 9th century BC.
-Worship of the queen of heaven goddesses predates Semiramis by many centuries.
-For example, an inscription on Asherah (queen of heaven) shows it dating as far back as the 18th century BC.
-(Anne Baring and Jules Cashford, Myth of the Goddess, 1991, 454)
+But worship of the queen of heaven goddesses predates Semiramis by many centuries.
+For example, an inscription on Asherah shows it dating as far back as the 18th century B.C.
+(Anne Baring and Jules Cashford, Myth of the Goddess, 1991, 454).

 It was believed Tammuz died on December 22 and rose from the dead three days later

 More powdered sparrow eggs from the stables of Hislop and Chick.
 The Easton’s Bible Dictionary under Tammuz says: “In the Chaldean calendar there was a month set apart in honour of this god, the month of June to July, the beginning of the summer solstice.”
 Fausset’s Bible Dictionary says “An annual feast was kept to him in June.”
 Aribisala obviously has a very poor information source at his disposal.

 Emperor Aurelian of Rome proclaimed the sun god Tammuz to be principal patron of the Roman Empire on December 25, 274 AD.
 The date corresponds with the winter solstice when pagans celebrated the renewed power of the sun.